mfrachet/acodingdance/blog/a-tale-of-bounded-components.md

 }
 ```

+I like this kind of API because it's straightforward to read.

-This code aims to represent a group of radio component that acts together.
+This code represents a group of radio components that act together.
 When the `<Radio name="first" />` is selected, every other radio components in the `RadioGroup` children tree will be unselected.

-The `selected` prop of the `RadioGroup` component corresponds to the actual `name` of the selected radio component.
+The `selected` prop of the `RadioGroup` component corresponds to the `name` of the selected radio component.
 If I want to select the `first` radio then the code will look like `<RadioGroup selected="first">...</RadioGroup>`.

-It's the `RadioGroup` responsability to coordinates its children state and to own the information of which one is selected.

 We can create this behavior and feeling of link using [React's context API](https://reactjs.org/docs/context.html) where the `RadioGroup` component owns the actual selected `name` in its context and share it across its different `Radio` children.